Al Unser Jr.: Post-retirement racing and personal issues

 In 2013, Unser entered a sportscar race at Thunderhill Raceway Park, the legendary 25 Hours of Thunderhill, racing with his son Al III as teammates.
 Unser dominated the race, but co-driver Ivan Bellarosa crashed the car out.

-In 2014, once again at Long Beach he participated in the Pro/Celebrity race, finishing fifth, 6.115 seconds behind winner Brett Davern and four other celebrities, winning the Pro Division (30-second disadvantage assessed to professionals) for his ninth Long Beach victory overall, extending the "King of the Beach" nickname.
+In 2014, once again at Long Beach, he participated in the Pro/Celebrity race, finishing fifth, 6.115 seconds behind winner Brett Davern and four other celebrities, winning the Pro Division (with a 30-second disadvantage assessed to professionals) for his ninth Long Beach victory overall, extending the "King of the Beach" nickname.
 Later that year, Unser raced again at the Indianapolis Motor Speedway, participating in the Indy Legends Charity Pro/Am race, during the Sportscar Vintage Racing Association's Brickyard Vintage Racing Invitational event.
 This two-driver race included an Indianapolis 500 veteran in each car.
 Unser won the race, along with Peter Klutt, driving Klutt's 1969 Chevrolet Corvette.
 In so doing, Unser became the second driver to win on both the oval and road course at the Speedway.

 In 2015, Unser participated in several Goodguys AutoCross competitions while racing Speedway Motors' 1970 Camaro.
 He also raced in the Sports Car Club of America Solo National Championship, placing second in his class, and is entered again at Thunderhill for the 25 Hours.
-Because of his age (over 50), Unser is eligible to drop down a level from professional class to an "amateur" class (Silver level) under the FIA driver rankings used for sportscar races, although the National Auto Sport Association does not use such ratings.
+Because of his age (over fifty), Unser is eligible to drop down a level from professional class to an "amateur" class (Silver level) under the FIA driver rankings used for sportscar races, although the National Auto Sport Association does not use such ratings.

-On May 20, 2019, just days before the 2019 Indianapolis 500, Unser Jr. was charged for DUI for a fourth time.
+On May 20, 2019, just days before the 2019 Indianapolis 500, Unser was charged for DUI for a fourth time.

-On October 1, 2021, Unser's memoir entitled Al Unser Jr: A Checkered Past, co-authored by Jade Gurss, was published by Octane Press.
+On October 1, 2021, Unser's memoir entitled A Checkered Past, co-authored by Jade Gurss, was published by Octane Press.

 Personal life

 Unser married Shelley; the couple later divorced.
 He has four children, Al Richard Unser, Cody Unser, Shannon Unser, and Joe Unser.
-Cody lost the use of her legs on February 5, 1999 when she was 12 years old.
-She, along with her mother Shelley, founded the organization "Cody Unser First Step Foundation" at age 13 and she writes about the cause on U.S. News & World Report.
+Cody lost the use of her legs on February 5, 1999, when she was twelve years old.
+She, along with her mother Shelley, founded the Cody Unser First Step Foundation at the age of thirteen and she wrote about the cause on U.S. News & World Report.
 Shelley Unser died on August 15, 2018.
 On September 30, 2021, Unser Jr. married Norma Lawrence.